What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 2. Blot excess moisture with a paper towel

-4. In the center we make a hole, into which we pour a little salt and break the egg, stir
+4. Make a hole in the center, pour a little salt into it, break the egg, stir

-5. The resulting mass is diluted with milk to the consistency of thick sour cream.
+5. Dilute the resulting mass with milk to the consistency of thick sour cream.

-6. Dip mushroom plastics in batter, fry on both sides in heated vegetable oil
+6. Dip mushroom plastics in batter, fry on both sides in hot vegetable oil

 Golovach in batter